mooreniemi/mooreniemi.github.io/_posts/2017-02-13-haskell_for_rubyists.markdown

 => {:foo=>"barbarbarbarbarbar", :biz=>"bazbazbazbazbazbaz"}
 ```

 So why _does_ Ruby's map do what it does?
 Why implement Hash's `map` to operate on values, like `fmap`, and then _also_ collect just those values into an Array?
 Seems very weird to me, but I only realized it having worked with a language like Haskell that exposes and specifies its abstractions in its type system.
+How does Haskell organize code such that you can be sure any collection (except Set) is a Functor?
+Let's tackle that in another post, but the term you should google is "type class".

 [^ruby-async]: A lot of [extensions](https://github.com/ruby-concurrency/concurrent-ruby) exist, and Ruby 3 is going to have [guilds](http://olivierlacan.com/posts/concurrency-in-ruby-3-with-guilds/) to handle concurrency in core.
 [^ruby-import]: You can get these semantics from the [cargo](https://github.com/soveran/cargo) gem, which I have never seen used in a production project yet, sadly.